Jesper-Hustad/NoPixel-minigame/README.md

 ## Before creating a PR
 I don't want to add many more features, so just creature comforts and cutting down on the code size.

+## Added features
+- Customize time to solve puzzle with a slider.
+- Longer ticking metronome for longer puzzles.
+- Hint text to explain what in your answer was wrong.
+- Explenation page showing how to solve the puzzles.
+- Shortened loading time.
+- Try again button